Tony Robinson: Personal life

 Robinson was first married in 1969 to Barbara ("Bardy") Henshall, and divorced four years later.
 He was married from the late 1970s until 1992 to Mary Shepherd, with whom he had two children.
 He married Louise Hobbs in 2011.

-In 2006, he appeared in Tony Robinson: Me and My Mum, a documentary surrounding his decision to find a nursing home for his mother, and the difficulty he had doing so.
+In 2006, Robinson appeared in Tony Robinson: Me and My Mum, a documentary surrounding his decision to find a nursing home for his mother, and the difficulty he had doing so.
 The documentary showed his mother's death in the home.
 It also featured stories from other families in similar situations.
 It appeared as part of Channel 4's short series of programmes titled The Trouble with Old People.

-In late 2009, he was invited to be guest speaker at the Pride of Craegmoor Awards, where he gave a speech about his time with his mother and finding a care home.
+In late 2009, Robinson was invited to be guest speaker at the Pride of Craegmoor Awards, where he gave a speech about his time with his mother and finding a care home.
 He then went on to give the prizes to Craegmoor's Shining Star and Leading Light.
 In January 2016, he described Alzheimer's as "one of the last great medical terrors" and announced he would be leaving money to the Alzheimer's Society in his will.

 Robinson is a fan of EFL Championship club Bristol City F.C.
 He is also a fan of the rock band Genesis and provided sleeve notes for the reissue of the album The Lamb Lies Down on Broadway as part of the Genesis 1970–1975 box set.